-See The Bridge Home Theater featured in two new books and several magazines:
+See The Bridge Home Theater featured in several books and magazines:

 Manspace, A Primal Guide to Marking Your Territory**